When choosing a shredding services provider to destroy your confidential documents, there are a number of things you should consider.

 For example, your home shredder might destroy paperwork to DIN Level 1, or P-1.
 P-1 indicates that paper will be shredded into long strips of approximately 12mm in width.
 For an A4 piece of paper, this works out to be around 17 or 18 strips.
 This is the lowest level of paper shredding security according to DIN standards.

-It is worth noting that the particle sizes required to meet a certain level may differ between materials.
-For example, to meet Level 3, paper should be shredded to be smaller than or equal to 320mm².
-For electronic data media to be considered shredded to Level 3, or E-3, the particle size must be maximum 160mm².
-We’ve outlined those levels of security for each material in the table below.
+It is worth noting that the particle size requirements for meeting certain levels may differ between materials.
+For example, to meet Level 3, the paper should be shredded to be smaller than or equal to 320mm².
+For electronic data media to fit under the scope Level 3, or E-3, the particle size must be a maximum of 160mm².
+The levels of security for each material feature in the table below.